Open Mind Zen Meditation International

 Open Mind Zen is a unique form of Zen practice based on ancient, traditional methods while incorporating more modern modalities.
 We believe that the core of Zen Practice is realization and actualization of Awakened Mind in everyday life and have found that various methods foster this journey.

-Zen is a true Science of Mind in which the student uses his or her own body and mind as the laboratory to engage in the experiment of spirituality.
-This science includes working with the mind, body and spirit for a complete experience of freedom and awakening.
+In Open Mind Zen practice the student uses his or her own life experience as the laboratory to engage in the experiment of spirituality.
+This includes working with the mind, body and spirit to see the oneness of all aspects of the Self for a complete experience of freedom and awakening.

 Four Week Course, Wednesdays, January 31st to February 21st Discover and practice simple meditation techniques that can help you relieve stress and gain insight into your life, work and relationships.
 Taught by Sensei Al Rapaport, $45.
 Contact us for more information...read more

 At Kashi Ashram, Sebastian Florida, April 6 through 8, 2018 As the pace of life quickens due to huge amounts of information and social media, retreat time is especially important to ground ourselves, de-stress and go deeper into our meditation practice.
 Kashi Ashram,...read more

 Saturday, February 10, 2018, 10 am to 4 pm One day mini-retreats are a great way for busy people to experience what multiple periods of meditation over the course of a day can do to help us relax and restore body and mind.
 Cost is only $25 and instruction will be...read more